 Tenancy decision

-33 Bedford Row has a gradual policy of expansion and look to take on outstanding pupils as tenants but not everyone who applies will be offered a tenancy.
+33 Bedford Row has a gradual policy of expansion, and looks to take on outstanding pupils as tenants, but not everyone who applies will be offered a tenancy.
 Our decision will be based on your overall performance in pupillage but particular regard will be given to the feedback from others about your written work and performance in the advocacy training.